 Voters within the District have approved a total of \$20.605 billion of general obligation bonds in five separate bond elections since 1997.
 See Appendix A - "District Financial Information and Regional Economic and Demographic Information - District Debt" attached hereto for additional information regarding the District's outstanding general obligation bonds.
+Subsequent to the issuance of the Bonds, a total of \$13.063 billion of the approved general obligation bonds will have been issued and there will be \$7.542 billion of remaining aggregate authorized issuance under the Authorizations.
+See "Introduction - The District's General Obligation Bond Program" herein.

 Pursuant to Sections 15106 of the Education Code, the District's bonding capacity for general obligation bonds may not exceed 2.5% of taxable property value in the District as shown by the last equalized assessment of the County.
 The taxable property valuation in the District for Fiscal Year 2013-14 is \$503.7 billion, which results in a total current bonding capacity of approximately \$12.6 billion.
-Including the Bonds and excluding the Prior Bonds, the District has approximately \$1.9 billion of unused bonding capacity for the issuance of additional general obligation bonds.
+Prior to the issuance of the Bonds, the District has approximately \$2.4 billion of unused bonding capacity for the issuance of additional general obligation bonds.

 The issuance of additional series of general obligation bonds, other than general obligation refunding bonds, in future years will depend upon, among other things, the assessed valuation of property within the District's boundaries, as determined by the District's analysis of information from, among other sources, the Office of the County Assessor.
-The District presently expects to issue one or more series of general obligation bonds in a principal amount of approximately \$150.0 million in August 2014, subsequent to the issuance of the Bonds, pursuant to the Measure R Authorization or the Measure Y Authorization.
-See "Security and Sources of Payment for the Bonds - California Constitutional and Statutory Provisions Relating to Ad Valorem Property Taxes" herein.
+See " - California Constitutional and Statutory Provisions Relating to Ad Valorem Property Taxes" herein.